RSA vs RSU: All You Need to Know

 Vesting: RSA & RSU

-Both RSA vesting and RSU vesting are different to a great extent.
+RSA and RSU vesting are different to a great extent.
 Vesting means that the person getting the shares will have to earn the shares over a period of time.
-To help you understand the difference between RSA vs RSU vesting, each has been explained below in detail:

 RSA vesting